NwankwoMichael/Splash/README.md

 # Splash 📸

-Welcome to **Splash**, a modern and responsive photography portfolio website designed to showcase the artistry of Michael Nwankwo.
+Welcome to **Splash**, a responsive fictional photography portfolio website designed to demonstrate modern web design principles and user experience best practices.
 With a clean layout and intuitive navigation, Splash transforms moments into masterpieces.

+## 📑 Table of Contents
+- Features
+- Getting Started
+- Technologies Used
+- Folder Structure
+- Contact
+- License

 ## 🌟 Features